-Flows have increased some but still remain below typical late October levels (many places remain difficult to access by boat to fish).
+Flows have increased some but remain below typical levels (many places may still be difficult to access by boat to fish).
 SMALLMOUTH BASS have been spotty from Hartford upstream, but a number of good reports from the mainstem from Hartford down to Haddam.
 LARGEMOUTH BASS fishing has been on the slow side in the Hartford to Haddam area.
-NORTHERN PIKE are slowing finding the end your line, especially with medium shiners.
+NORTHERN PIKE are hit or miss, especially with medium shiners.
 BLACK CRAPPIE action is improving in the coves up and down the river.
 Target the backwaters with small shiners, silver grubs, or small Rapalas.
-CARP continue to provide some action in the coves and in the main stem (Hartford to Middletown area).
+CARP continue to provide good action in the coves and in the main stem (Hartford to Middletown area).